AMSP-04/NETN-ETR/NETN-ETR.md

     * A `TaskStatusReport` (error) shall be returned to the Tasker and a description of the error shall be included in the message.
     * The task is removed.

-### Task List Order
+### Task List Ordering

-Each entity has a task list for non-concurrent mode tasks.
-The task at the head of the list is the first task to be started once the currently executing task completes.
-The ordering of tasks in the task list shall be according to the following figure.
+Each entity has a non-concurrent task list for tasks in non-concurrent mode and a concurrent task list for tasks in concurrent mode.
+The task at the head of the non-concurrent task list is the first task to be started once all currently executing tasks are completed.
+The task at the head of the concurrent task list is the first task to be started when it can run concurrently with all executing tasks or when all currently executing tasks are completed.
+The ordering of the tasks in both  list shall be according to the following figure.

 <img src="./images/etr_tasklist.png" width="85%"/>